supserrr/rwanda-cancer-relief/docs/deployment/VERCEL_DEPLOYMENT.md

 - Production: Select for production deployments
 - Preview: Select for pull request previews
 - Development: Select for local development

+**Note:** Supabase variables are optional during build, but required at runtime for Supabase features (OAuth authentication) to work.
+If you don't have Supabase configured yet, the build will succeed, but Supabase features will show helpful error messages when accessed.

 ### 4. Deploy